KanoHase/AVPGenerator/README.md

 4) Run `python evaluate.py` to evaluate the generated sequences.

-5) After deciding which the optimal mode, run `python pairwise.py` to do pairwise alignment.
+5) After deciding the optimal mode, run `python pairwise.py` to do pairwise alignment.

 ## Note
 - Data alteration